canonical/pycloudlib/docs/clouds/openstack.md

 ## Credentials

-No connection information is directly passed to pycloudlib but rather relies **clouds.yaml** or **OS_** environment variables.
+No connection information is directly passed to pycloudlib but rather relies on **clouds.yaml** or **OS_** environment variables.
 See [the openstack configuration docs](https://docs.openstack.org/python-openstackclient/victoria/configuration/index.html) for more information.

 ## SSH Keys